E

 Diet

 Eurasian bullfinches form monogamous pairs that, according to recent research, may mate for life.
 Mated pairs returning after a winter possibly have an advantage over other individuals.
-They are able to start reproducing earlier in the season instead of wasting energy searching for a mate.
-Pairs begin mating as early as late April, and breeding season continues through July.
+They can start reproducing earlier in the season instead of wasting energy searching for a mate.
+Pairs begin mating as early as late April, and the breeding season continues through July.
 Each pair has two to three broods during this time.

 Females of the species build cup-shaped nests made of twigs, roots, moss, and lichens.
 They line the nests with softer fibers such as hair, grass, and moss.
 They build the nest in a large bush, usually at least four meters tall by four meters wide.
 The birds always conceal the nest in thick cover.
 Once the nest is complete, the female lays four to six eggs, which are pale blue with reddish-brown spots.